-1. The NDOC will be allowed to purchase administrative and transport vehicles for direct services, replace furniture, replace uniforms, to pay for cost of living increases, and merit bonuses for personnel from contract funds.

-- 2. The NDOC would like to revisit the possibility of combining both the adult and juvenile detention contracts to better coordinate and deliver services based on the needs of the Navajo Nation.
+- 1. The NDOC will be allowed to purchase administrative and transport vehicles for direct services, replace furniture, replace uniforms, to pay for cost of living increases, and merit bonuses for personnel from contract funds. - 2.
+The NDOC would like to revisit the possibility of combining both the adult and juvenile detention contracts to better coordinate and deliver services based on the needs of the Navajo Nation.
 Currently, there is a high level of adult detention with less funds for this program and to meet the need for services.
 In addition to this, this would streamline the paper work in the administration of the two contracts. - 3.
-The NDOC is requesting for Operation and Maintenance funds for the new adult detention facilities that have opened in 2013; Crownpoint and the Kayenta Correctional Facility opened in September 2015 and received its Certificate of Operations (COO) in December 2016.
-Kayenta has a temporary holding area for juvenile detainees.
+The NDOC is requesting for Operation and Maintenance funds for the new adult detention facilities that have opened in 2013; Crownpoint and Tuba City Adult Corrections facilities and in Crownpoint a temporary holding area for juvenile detainees.
+The Kayenta Correctional Facility opened in September 2015 and received its Certificate of Operations (COO) in December 2016.
+Chinle Corrections facility pending inspections by the BIA/DRRM sometimes will be opened in June 2017 with a Certificate of Operations (COO).